-These are the kinds of choices you can make before copywriting begins and continue to refine throughout the drafting process.
+These are the kinds of choices you can make before copywriting begins, and you can continue to refine them throughout the drafting process.

 Remember, great design cannot compensate for poor content.
 Instead, the look and feel of your white paper should amplify the meaning of its words.
 Together, copy and design should create a cohesive piece that retains the reader's attention and remains memorable long after they’ve read it.

-Personalize your white paper by addressing them by name and highlighting different sections of your publication according to their industry, role or other available attributes.
-Solidify that personal connection through photography, graphics or video created specifically for the white paper.
+Not only can you address your white paper readers by name, but you can highlight different sections of your content based on their industry, role, or other available data.
+Solidify that personal connection through photography, graphics or video explicitly created for the white paper.

-Break up text heavy pages, leave room for white space and go easy on the reader’s eyes.
-Your font size should be 16 point or larger.
-I prefer 20 for easy reading on screen.
+Break up text-heavy pages, use plenty of whitespace, and go easy on the reader’s eyes.
+Your font size should be 16pt or larger.
+I prefer 20 for easy reading on a screen.
 You can also use images like charts and graphs to both strengthen your points and break your text up further.

-The beauty of interactive white papers (as opposed to simple PDFs) is that they give you the opportunity to analyze how readers interact with your content.
+The beauty of interactive white papers (as opposed to PDFs) is the opportunity to analyze how readers interact with your content.

-For example, if people typically read between 250 and 400 words per minute on screen, what can you learn from the amount of time readers spend on each of your pages?
+People typically read between 250 and 400 words per minute on a screen.
+Use this as a benchmark and check the time readers spend on each of your pages.
 Are they reading or skimming?
 Which links do they open most?
-If the highest conversion point is at the end of your white paper, how can you boost results by repositioning it to a previous page?
+If the highest conversion point is at the end of your white paper, for example, maybe you can boost results by repositioning it to a previous page.

-These insights will help you to improve your white paper over time and provide you with valuable learnings for producing future publications.
+These insights will help you to improve your white paper over time and provide you with valuable insights for future content.

-The internet is barrelling towards an age of content overload.
+The internet is barreling towards an age of content overload.
 That means if your white paper doesn't stand out, it's likely to miss out.
-Stunning visuals, personalization and interactive design elements will help to ensure your content gets the attention it deserves.
+Stunning visuals, personalization, and interactive design elements ensure your content gets the attention it deserves.